What is FLEXlm?

 FLEXlm is a license manager that manages software used by multiple end users on different computers.
 Notably, FLEXlm allows companies to take advantage of floating licenses.
 A system employing floating licenses has a license pool on a host server from which end users check out licenses.
 When a user finishes using a software license, it is checked back into the pool, now available for another user to check out.

-What is FLEXlm license timeout?
+So what is FLEXlm timeout or license timeout?

 FLEXlm license timeout is a feature that releases inactive licenses back to the license pool.
 Licensed software is determined to be inactive when a machine is completely idle, meaning no mouse clicks, keystrokes, modal dialog boxes are occurring.
 FLEXlm timeout settings determine how long such a period continues before licenses are freed up.